 Our website offers a variety of advice addressing common issues faced by residents and businesses relating to Coronavirus.

-We are keen to support all residents who may be effected by COVID-19.
+We are committed to supporting all residents who may be effected by COVID-19.
 We have advisors waiting to take your call on 01354 654321; please do not hesitate to contact us with any concerns you may have.
 We can support you with a wide range of services including accessing isolation payments and vital needs such as food and prescription deliveries.

 Visit the Government's website for the latest information about Coronavirus.
 It offers helpful advice and guidance on a wide range of topics including:

 The NHS COVID-19 app, available to download for free in England and Wales, is the fastest way to see if you're at risk from Coronavirus.
 The app has a number of tools to protect you, including contact tracing, local area alerts and venue check-in.